errtypenull/SubVerifyBot/README.md

 # creative-bot

-for my discord "creative" server associated with my channel "creativeles" used to verify if users are subscribed to a my "creativeless" YouTube channel before granting them a role.
+for my discord [creative](https://discord.com/invite/ejH2F9D99d) server associated with my YouTube channel [creativeles](https://youtube.com/@creativeless0) used to verify if users are subscribed to a my channel before granting them a role.
 It uses Google's OAuth system to authenticate users and check their subscriptions.

 ## Features
 - OAuth-based YouTube subscription verification